mathertel/gfxDraw/README.md

 ## Copyright for Adafruit_GFX

-This library uses the font defintions from the Adafruit_GFX library that can be found at <https://github.com/adafruit/Adafruit-GFX-Library>.
+This library uses the font defintions from the Adafruit_GFX library that can be found at
+<https://github.com/adafruit/Adafruit-GFX-Library>.
 Therefore the compatible fonts can be used.

-This was publised by also using the BSD license:
+The Adafruit_GFX library was publised by also using the BSD license:

 > Software License Agreement (BSD License)
 >